Tire Size Calculator

 Can I use a different tire size than what came with my vehicle?

-You can use different tire sizes, but it's crucial to maintain the overall diameter within 3% of the original to avoid speedometer inaccuracy and potential clearance issues.
-Always ensure the replacement tires meet or exceed the load index and speed rating requirements of your vehicle.
+You can use different tire sizes, but maintain the overall diameter within 3% of the original to avoid speedometer inaccuracy and clearance issues.
+Always ensure replacement tires meet load and speed requirements.

 What is plus sizing and is it safe?

-Plus sizing involves installing a larger diameter wheel with a lower profile tire to maintain the same overall diameter.
-Plus one (1 inch larger wheel) is generally safe and can improve handling.
-Plus two can be done but may compromise ride comfort and increase the risk of wheel damage from potholes.
+Plus sizing involves installing larger diameter wheels with lower profile tires to maintain overall diameter.
+Plus one (1 inch larger wheel) is generally safe and improves handling.
+Plus two can compromise ride comfort.

 How do I calculate tire circumference and why is it important?

-Tire circumference is calculated by multiplying the overall tire diameter by π (3.14159).
-This measurement is important because it determines how far your vehicle travels with each tire revolution, affecting speedometer calibration, fuel economy calculations, and odometer accuracy.
+Tire circumference is calculated by multiplying diameter by π (3.14159).
+It determines how far your vehicle travels per wheel rotation, affecting speedometer calibration, fuel economy, and odometer accuracy.

 - National Highway Traffic Safety Administration.
 "Federal Motor Vehicle Safety Standards: Tire Standards."
-49 CFR Part 571, U.S. Department of Transportation, 2023.
+49 CFR Part 571, 2024.